Keeping on Top of Your Condition

 The Cancer Information Service, at 1-800-4-CANCER, can tell callers

-about cancer treatment facilities, including cancer centers and other
+about treatment facilities, including cancer centers and other

 Patients can get the names of doctors from their local medical